 6am:

-depths of the Colca Canyon to see if we'd be lucky and spot some condors.
+We woke up early so we could drive further into the depths of the Colca Canyon to see if we'd be lucky and spot some condors.

-told conflicting stories as to how deep the canyon was, and whether or not it was the deepest or second deepest in the world.
+As I had mentioned earlier, we were told conflicting stories as to how deep the canyon was, and whether or not it was the deepest or second deepest in the world.

-get some scientific gear down there and settle it.
+Seem as if they can't get some scientific gear down there and settle it.
 Or maybe they like the ambiguity.
 Beats me.

 We drove towards the condor lookout point, and ended up walking the last hour, so we could check out all the other wildlife... which included these weird large rabbits with long tails... looked like rabbit-rats.
 Also saw the tiniest hummingbirds I've ever seen, hawks, falcons, eagles, and a entire flock of green parakeets.